Or My Personal Pain Puzzle

 When I asked my doctor about undiagnosed peripheral neuropathy or small fiber neuropathy he said that there was no way for him to tell the difference between peripheral neuropathy and something central like fibromyalgia or central sensitization, and the treatment would have been the same: psychiatric medicine like citalopram (Celexa) or the like.

 When a practicing doctor says that psychiatric medication helps people with fibromyalgia they are not basing this on evidence (*), or if they are, they are not hedging by pointing out the low success rates of such a treatment, just basing it on their experience, which is notoriously flawed because the patients who were not helped do not come back to the doctor who is unable to help them.
-And when they do get better they do not come back because why take your car to a mechanic when everything is working great?
+And when patients do get better they do not come back because why take your car to a mechanic when everything is working great?
 And even then the doctor would feel happy for the patient instead of drilling them to write a 5,000 word essay on all of the different things they had to do in order to overcome their problems.

 Aside from the obvious benefits (blood flow, muscle health, heart health, etc.) consistent exercise has many benefits for the mind, the brain, and the nervous system in general:

 - You get a mood boost from endorphins, the natural version of morphine, without the negative withdrawal effects.
 In fact, it probably raises and regulates your natural endorphin level over time.

 - You get a mood boost from the dopamine produced by accomplishing something and seeking new stimulus.

 - You keep an important habit going and gain self confidence that you can control your health.

 - "Aerobic exercise promotes rapid and profound alterations in the brain," according to this abstract and brain plasticity research.